 Payment through the weekly payroll is also made into personal bank accounts on the Thursday of each week with the exception of Easter, when holidays make this impractical and Christmas/New Year when multiple weeks are normally paid.

-Further information can be found on the Payroll Office website.
+Further information can be found on the Payroll Services website.

 There are a high number of PhD students within the College of Medical and Dental Sciences and from day one they are proactively encouraged to think of their future career as a postdoctoral researcher.
 They receive ongoing support through a range of specialised courses and masterclasses run by PERCAT (Postdoctoral / Early Researcher Career Development and Training) designed to help develop their careers as independent researchers.